 If you’re working on improving a form, especially a government one, what advice do you need?
 In April 2019, I discussed a topic map that might help to answer that question in a webinar for Digital.GOV.
-To find out moreContinue reading… Discussing a topic map for how to design better a form
+To find out moreContinue reading… Discussing a topic map for how to design a better form

 In March 2019, I started working mostly with the NHS digital standards and redesign teams on their advice about patterns.
 This post: gives the background to the work, explains about the draft curriculum for advice about ‘how to design aContinue reading… Draft curriculum for ‘How to Design a Form’